 Publishing and Un-publishing

 Publishing is the act of sending all or part of your site to the web, either to the live Brandeis website, or the test website.
 You can publish a page, folder, file or your entire/whole site.

 - Select the asset you wish to publish from the Site Content panel, then click the Publish button in the main part of the screen.
 Or right-click the page in the Site Content panel and choose Publish.

-Note: If you have only modified the content of a page, you only need to publish that page, not the entire folder or site.
+Note: If you have only modified the content of a page, you only need to publish that page, not the entire folder or whole site.

 Note: If you have deleted, reordered or moved a page that was in a folder, publish the folder(s) that changed.
 You should only publish your entire site if you have made changes to the left navigation at the top level (by adding, removing or moving an asset or modifying a page or folder name).
 Publish your whole site during off-hours, such as before 9 a.m. or after 5 p.m.
 View publishing tips.

 If a box is checked, you will publish to the associated destination.
 Ensure that the appropriate destinations are checked or unchecked, then press the blue Publish button to publish.

 Best Practice: Before publishing your pages live, you should first publish to the test server.
 Every website has a webtest corollary.
 This gives you an opportunity to review the pages privately before they become available to the public.

 Best Practice: After publishing, select the Notifications option in the My Account menu (upper right) to see if the CMS has encountered any problems with your work, such as broken links.

 Once your job is finished publishing, you can view your site in a web browser.
 If in Cascade CMS, your site folder is /sample, then the corollary test and live sites are at: